GA 20 Graduate Assistantship for Cooper/Glimmerglass Fitness Centers Department of Residence Life and Housing

 - The graduate assistant will not be assigned to any duties nor be subject to any terms that are inconsistent with the standards set forth by the Graduate Assistant Union (www.gseu.org).

-Submit cover letter, resume, transcripts and 2 references:
+Submit cover letter, resume, unofficial transcripts and names and contact information for two professional references:

 Oswego, NY 13126